Raaghul0107/Bike-Rental/README.md

 This project involves analyzing the London bike-sharing dataset and creating visualizations using Tableau.
 The dataset contains information about bike rentals, including factors like weather conditions, temperature, and more.

 ##Files
-Jupyter Notebook: The code is provided in a Jupyter Notebook file (london_bike_sharing_analysis.ipynb).
+Jupyter Notebook: The code is provided in a Jupyter Notebook file (bikes.ipynb).
 This notebook downloads the London bike-sharing dataset, performs data preprocessing using pandas, and then exports the cleaned data to an Excel file (london_bikes.xlsx).

 Excel File: The cleaned dataset (london_bikes.xlsx) is provided in an Excel file, ready to be used for Tableau visualization.